 With a system like Sage 200, the processes currently manual in Sage 50, will be automated.
 The system will give you enough room for growth, also your accounts team will have more time to input in other areas of the business.

 The jump to Sage 200 can be too big for some people though, maybe it’s 6-12 months too early.
-The other option you have is looking improving your Sage 50.
-If you’re looking for better visibility, take a look further into our i50 Connector and see how you can transform your business.
-Your best option if you are struggling to make a decision or are unsure of your next steps, just talk to a partner.
+The other option you have is looking at improving your Sage 50 system.
+If you’re looking for better visibility, take a look further into our Sage 50 Reporting Connector and see how you can transform your business.
+The best option if you are struggling to make a decision or are unsure of your next steps is to talk to a Sage Partner.
 We will give you the best advice on business solutions and help you make the right decision on what your business needs.

 Liam is one of the key members of our Sales team.
 When he isn’t talking to clients or on-site, Liam enjoys a spot of retail therapy and anything football on the weekends.
 He started out at itas working as a Sales Executive, he’s now working in a Lead Generation/Marketing role concentrating on all Sage products.
 Fun fact, Liam used to be on a TV series called Pawn Stars Uk where he would buy and sell antiques.